Thousands of dollars in Indigenous art missing after Bella Coola break-in - BC Local News

 Since opening, Booth said within the last month she has heard from many young women who tell her they are making the choice to bead over drink.

-She recalled how she came from a poor background in Quebec that was challenged even more when she chose to attend the Emily Carr University of Art and Design in Vancouver and would dumpster dive to salvage supplies she could use for her art due to unaffordable rent.
+She recalled how she came from a poor background in Quebec that was challenged even more when she when chose to attend the Emily Carr University of Art and Design in Vancouver and would dumpster drive to salvage supplies she could use for her art due to unaffordable rent.

 “There’s many other people that are struggling with addictions that have great respect and in honor of those people we continue, and I’ll continue, to keep those people in the foreground,” she said.
 “It’s too easy to let one person destroy everything for everybody.”